SAP-samples/build-code-connect-2024/Customer_Loyalty_Program/7_Connect_to_Git.md

 ![](./Images/7_Screenshot_4.png)

-5. All done!
-Now your project is connected to the remote repository is connected to your project.
+1. All done!
+Your project is now connected to the remote repository.

 ## [Next Step: Deploy and Configure CI/CD](./8_Deploy_CICD.md) >